jondashkyle/archive/entries/2019-04-19-pct/_logs.md

 - Staring at a point and engaging peripheral vision
 - Eagle rock and surrounding area
 - Community center
-- Food at country club, local vineyards and wine
+- Food at country club, local vineyards and wine (thanks Chloe)
 - Hang in eve
 - Neo air